aws-solutions/media-services-application-mapper/docs/DEV_PROCESS.md

 2. Modify the source; please focus on the specific change you are contributing.
 Please avoid reformatting all the code, it will be hard for us to focus on your change.
 3. Ensure you can build and test in your account.
 4. Commit to your fork using an informative commit messages.
-5. Create a pull-request from your fork to the version branch currently in development (vX.Y.Z).
+5. Create a pull-request from your fork to the version branch currently in development (dev-vX.Y.Z).
 Please avoid sending pull-requests to the truck of the repository.
 6. Pay attention to any automated CI failures reported on the pull-request in the upstream MSAM repository.
 7. You may be asked to make adjustments to your pull-request so we can merge your contribution into the branch.
 Stay involved in the conversation.